MohamedAhmed12/blog-laravel10-vue3/README.md

 #### Security Features

-- **Device Fingerprinting**: Integrated fingerprinting technology to prevent users from logging other device after the first login.
+- **Device Fingerprinting**: Integrated device fingerprinting to prevent users from logging in from a different device after their first login.
 - **Constant Classes**: Used constant classes to manage fixed values across the application, ensuring code consistency and ease of maintenance.

 ## Frontend